 My favorite bounty hunter has fallen even further in Ultimate.
 The changes to one of Nintendo's greatest icons have made her a completely different character — she’s considerably weaker, slower, and not nearly as fun to play.
 Although, she can charge her gun mid-air now, which is something.

 That's just one character too.
 A ton of fan favorites from the Wii U iteration have been reworked.
 Bayonetta, Marth, and Fox, while still dominant, feel weirdly different from their digital ancestors.

 You can now save custom rulesets

 The biggest problem that has continued to plague this wonderful series is simple: timed matches.
-I have zero fond memories of booting up Super Smash Bros.
+I have no fond memories of booting up Super Smash Bros.
 Melee with my friends and jumping into a match immediately - only to realize we forgot to switch to stock (giving everyone a number of lives instead of a time limit).

 Now you can set up standard rulesets to go by automatically, something that a stubborn Nintendo should have done years ago.
 It's better late than never though.